rishu-o2/rishu-o2/README.md

 - 💞️ I’m looking to collaborate on MNCs
 - 📫 How to reach me rishurebel979@gmail.com
 - 😄 Pronouns:  Good Learner
-- ⚡ Fun fact: I am always ready to work with you at any time
+- ⚡ Fun fact: I am always ready to work with you at any time and help you in your work